download resume as PDF

 PD&C, Inc., Madison, WI

 Portfolio Optimization with Conditional Value-at-Risk Budgets.
 Brian Peterson, Peter Carl, and Kris Boudt.
-2010.
+Working paper.
+2011.
 In revision.

 Business Objectives and Complex Portfolio Optimization.
 Brian Peterson and Peter Carl.
 Seminar presentation at R/Finance 2010.